ChrisWhealy/DistributedSystemNotes/Lecture 19.md

 * `M3` is at location `32`
 * `M4` is at location `47`

 Let's now say we want to add the new key `"apple"`.
-When put through the hhas function, this key yields the value `14`.
+When put through the hash function, this key yields the value `14`.

 ![Dynamo Node Ring 2](./img/L19%20Ring%202.png)